 Ellisville State School provides services for persons residing on the main campus of the program.
 Licensed by the Department of Health, the campus is organized into three licensed units, each under the management of a licensed Nursing Home Administrator, and provides 24-hour care and supervision.
-Persons with disabilities are provided with professional instruction and assistance in the fields of education, personal care, vocational services, recreation, socialization, and psychological services.
+Persons with disabilities are provided with professional instruction and assistance in the fields of education, personal care, recreation, socialization, and psychological services.
 Medical services, including audiology/speech/hearing, dental, nutrition, occupational therapy, physical therapy and pharmacology, are also provided.

-Each person is provided a personalized plan of care formulated through information obtained from members of an interdisciplinary team, including, professionals, in the areas of medicine, nutrition, psychology, social work, recreation, education, physical therapy, speech therapy, occupational therapy, audiology and direct support, as well as input from parents and family members.
+Each person is provided a personalized plan of care formulated through information obtained from members of an interdisciplinary team, including professionals in the areas of medicine, nutrition, psychology, social work, recreation, education, physical therapy, speech therapy, occupational therapy, audiology and direct support, as well as input from parents and family members.

 In addition, recreation programs, special events, and activities are provided to enhance social interaction and develop leisure interests.
 Worship activities and church services are available to those who wish to participate in religious activities.